 These findings are intended to be used by the Commission and other City agencies, community-based organizations, faith-based organizations, policy makers, elected officials, and city residents to highlight ways for community members to seek and get help and to ensure that their rights are protected.

 Key Findings from the Report:

-The New York City Commission on Human Rights, led by Chair and Commissioner Carmelyn P. Malalis, is the City agency responsible for enforcing the New York City Human Rights Law, one of the most comprehensive anti-discrimination laws in the country.
-The City Human Rights Law prohibits discrimination in employment, housing, and public accommodations based on race, color, religion/creed, age, national origin, alienage or citizenship status, gender (including sexual harassment), gender identity, sexual orientation, disability, pregnancy, military service, marital status, and partnership status.
+The New York City Commission on Human Rights is the City agency responsible for enforcing the New York City Human Rights Law, one of the most comprehensive anti-discrimination laws in the country.
+The City Human Rights Law prohibits discrimination in employment, housing, and public accommodations based on race, color, religion/creed, age, national origin, immigration or citizenship status, gender (including sexual harassment), gender identity, sexual orientation, disability, pregnancy, military service, marital status, and partnership status.
 In addition, the City Human Rights Law affords protection against discrimination in employment based on unemployment status, arrest or conviction record, credit history, caregiver status, and status as a victim of domestic violence, stalking, and sex offenses.
 In housing, there are additional protections based on lawful occupation, family status, any lawful source of income, and status as a victim of domestic violence, stalking, and sex offenses.
 The City Human Rights Law also prohibits retaliation, discriminatory harassment, and bias-based profiling by law enforcement.

 Still have questions?

 Watch this helpful video for an overview of the reporting process so you can have a thorough understanding of the Commission's work in investigating acts of discrimination in New York City.